Arudjreis/awesome-security-GRC/README.md

 ### Risk Management Frameworks (RMF)

-A risk management framework describe the vocabulary, tools and techniques for a coherent approach and ensure that all stakeholders are on the same page.
+A risk management framework describes the vocabulary, tools and techniques for a coherent approach and ensure that all stakeholders are on the same page.

 Enterprise frameworks identifies _any type of risk_ that could prevent the company from achieving its business objectives while others focus on information security, cybersecurity and privacy protection.